Twelve Swoon-Worthy Italian Reds

 The Mazzei family’s Tenuta Belguardo estate is known for its complex, elegant, and aromatic wines.
 Grown on the sun-soaked coastal plains of Maremma in Tuscany, this full-bodied, savory blend of Cabernet Sauvignon and Cabernet Franc bursts with dark fruit and herbal notes, enveloped by a zippy acidity and silky tannins.
 This energetic wine captures the Maremma seaside's essence and pairs beautifully with a hearty tomato-based shellfish stew.

 Founded in 1974, Querciabella, located in Greve in Chianti, is one of Chianti Classico’s leading biodynamic estates.
 Focusing on terroir, they produce stellar Chianti Classico and Super Tuscan blends that consistently receive high ratings.
-The Chianti Classico 2019 features rose, violet, cherries, and juniper berry aromas.
-The juicy yet savory palate, fine tannins, bright acidity and persistent finish make it a great wine with food.
+The Chianti Classico Riserva 2019 Riserva, a blend of the best grapes from the communes of Greve, Radda and Gaiole, features rose, violet, cherries, and juniper berry aromas.
+The juicy yet savory palate, firm tannins, bright acidity, and persistent finish make it a great wine with food.
 You can pair this wine with everything from grilled meats and vegetables to seafood stews.

 Volpolo di Sapaio Bolgheri 2022 ($34)